 A note on barriers to entry

-Remember that a barrier can either be a primary or a secondary.
-This is dependent on the established standards and practices in a particular industry, as well as the situation in a particular market.
+Remember that a barrier can either be a primary or a secondary depending on the established standards and practices in a particular industry, as well as the situation in a specific market.